Are you planning to visit this unique city but are unsure what to do in Dubai in 2 days or how much into fit into your itinerary?

 Stop 5: Dubai Mall

-Another place to see in 48 hours in Dubai is Dubai Mall, which is located next to Burj Khalifa – a place that you cannot miss on your Dubai vacation.
+Another place to add to your Dubai itinerary is Dubai Mall, which is located next to Burj Khalifa.

-Dubai Mall is definitely worth a visit, even if you are not a big shopper – there is so much to see and do that it is a place you must see in Dubai in 2 days, even if you only have 1 day you have to add it to your Dubai itinerary.
+Dubai Mall is definitely worth a visit, even if you are not a big shopper – there is so much to see.
 It is not only about shopping, you’ll also find the Dubai Aquarium and more attractions here.

 You can spend several days at the Dubai Mall, so it really depends on how much you are into malls and shopping.